Klaudio-Peqini/geomagnetic-toy-models/models/domino_model/model_equations.md

 - the local potential favors axial alignment,
 - the coupling term favors mutual alignment.

-In the presence of damping and noise, \(E\) is not conserved, but it remains a useful conceptual guide.
+In the presence of damping and noise, $E$ is not conserved, but it remains a useful conceptual guide.

 ---